SUSE distribution is available Linux Enterprise 15 SP4

-After a year of development, SUSE has released the SUSE Linux Enterprise 15 SP4 distribution.
-Products based on the SUSE Linux Enterprise platform include SUSE Linux Enterprise Server, SUSE Linux Enterprise Desktop, SUSE Manager, and SUSE Linux Enterprise High Performance Computing.
+After a year of development, SUSE has released the SUSE distribution Linux Enterprise 15 SP4.
+Based on the SUSE platform Linux Enterprise products such as SUSE are formed Linux Enterprise Server, SUSE Linux Enterprise Desktop, SUSE Manager and SUSE Linux Enterprise High Performance Computing.
 The distribution is free to download and use, but access to updates and patches is limited to a 60-day trial period.
-The release is available in builds for the aarch64, ppc64le, s390x, and x86_64 architectures.
+This release is available in builds for the aarch64, ppc64le, s390x, and x86_64 architectures.

 Major changes: